giellalt/lang-krl/krl.md

 ---

-# src-fst-transcriptions-transcriptor-abbrevs2text.lexc.md
+## src-fst-transcriptions-transcriptor-abbrevs2text.lexc.md

-We describe here how abbreviations are in Karelian are read out, e.g. for text-to-speech systems.
+We describe here how abbreviations are in Viena Karelian are read out, e.g. for text-to-speech systems.

 For example: